SSWConsulting/SSW.Rules.Content/rules/sql-real-world-indexes/rule.md

   Name, Date
 ```

-Note how the Name and Date which are the index key go in the ORDER BY and the Location is only in the requested columns.
+Note how the Name and Date which are the index keys, are included in the ORDER BY clause and the Location is only in the requested columns.

 If you'd like to know more or see this in action, check out `youtube: https://youtu.be/l18ltcOVN4I`